What to Pay for a Car — What’s a Good Price?

 All new cars have a window sticker that displays the manufacturer’s suggested retail price (MSRP).
 It may also include destination charges, dealer-installed option prices, and other miscellaneous charges.
 The total of these charges is the price you would pay for that vehicle, less sales tax, without any discounts or rebates.

 All these charges but destination charge can be negotiated.
 Manaufacturers charge dealers this fee for vehicle delivery, and dealers simply pass it along to customers without markup.
 It cannot be eliminated from the cost of a car.

 Price can be negotiated for most vehicles.
 Unless the vehicle is a hot seller and in short demand, it’s usually possible to get dealers to discount the MSRP.
 But, how much?
 What’s the best price I can expect?

 1. Get online price quotes

-Use Internet car buying/pricing services to get price quotes.
-The quotes are free and you are not obligated in any way to accept them.
-We recommend you get quotes from multiple services so that you’ll have a number of prices to compare.
+Use Internet car buying/pricing services to get dealer price offers.
+The services are free and you are not obligated in any way to accept them.
+We recommend you use multiple services so that you’ll have a number of prices to compare.
 The best sources for free quotes are: